Install Software Using Spack

 iv.
 Install the compiler in its environment

-Next, follow the instructions in D. Installing Packages in an Environment to install the desired compiler in this environment.
+Next, follow the instructions in E. Installing Packages in an Environment to install the desired compiler in this environment.
 Installing the compiler may take several hours, so consider increasing the number of threads to speed up the installation.

 B. Add the Compiler to Spack